Dear Members,

 Dear Sneha,

 Secondly, you have not written what transpired in the meeting.
 Did you tell him to withdraw the resignation?
 What was the cause of his resignation?
 How are his relations with his HOD?
 What is his performance level?
-Why you do not want this person to continue?
+Why do you not want this person to continue?

 Thanks,